Cleaning & Organizing

 To save money, many people stock up on those old food boxes from the supermarket or reuse boxes from a previous move.
 According to Ori Siri-Princz, long distance moving manager at Oz Moving & Storage, that’s not the best idea.
 “Buy quality packing boxes; do not skimp.
 For items such as wine or cups, there are specialty boxes you can buy that are suited for those particular items and can ultimately prevent damages.”
 Another smart packing tip for moving: “Don’t make the boxes too heavy in an attempt to save on the number of boxes.
 Chances are boxes will not be as protective as they should if overstuffed.”

 Hire a babysitter for moving day

 Most people don’t realize how stressful and distracting packing and moving can be.
+So, take advantage of these packing tips for moving, especially this one.
 Siri-Princz suggests, “Hire a babysitter or ask a family member to help watch the kids on the day of the move.
 It’ll clear out some time for you to deal with the move without having to worry about keeping your children busy.”

 Keep your pets safe